mjh65/navitab/docs/INSTALLATION.md

 # Navitab Installation

 Navitab is available in a number of configurations.
-This document describes the use and how to install each one.
+This document describes their use and how to install each one.

 ## Navitab for Microsoft Flight Simulator